mdavis332/LimeSurvey-XML/README.md

 Big thanks to [Warren Frame](https://github.com/RamblingCookieMonster) for his many PowerShell posts and GitHub contributions that I used as templates and springboards.

+Also thanks to [Mooser Lee](https://github.com/mosserlee/PSClient-for-XML-RPC) for his XMLRPC PowerShell module from which I borrowed heavily and modified for LimeSurvey's output.

 ## Instructions

 ```powershell